sripplin/website/_posts/2019-08-12-chewys-ipo.md

 title: "Chewy's IPO: Customer Analytics and Valuation using Probability Models"
 subtitle:
 category: customer_analytics
-image_featured:
+image_featured: pav_cac_cohort.jpg
 image_root: chewys_ipo/
 postdisclaimer: true
 ---

 **Chewy, Inc., the pure-play online pet retailer, IPO’d on June 14, 2019 at a $9.3 billion valuation.** With its S-1 filing, Chewy provided limited - but just enough - disclosure on its customers to allow for a rich analysis of customer acquisition, retention, and economics.
-Utilizing probability models and methodology based on Customer-Based Corporate Valuation<sup>1</sup>, this report provides a unique analysis of Chewy’s customer dynamics, economics, and valuation.
+Utilizing probability models and methodology based on Customer-Based Corporate Valuation [^1], this report provides a unique analysis of Chewy’s customer dynamics, economics, and valuation.

 <!--more-->